 My Thoughts On The Ovusense Fertility Monitor

 During the last four years, something I’ve never been 100% certain of is whether or not I’m actually ovulating.
-We started trying for a second baby back in 2015 and I duly bought and used ovulation sticks, given that they worked literally like a dream when we conceived Olivia.
+We started trying for a second baby in 2015 and I duly bought and used ovulation sticks, given that they worked like a dream when we conceived our daughter.
 However second time round I found them to be increasingly unreliable.
-I seemed to get conflicting information from them – either nothing each month or several peak days.
+I seemed to get conflicting information from them, either nothing each month or several peak days.
 This meant I’d start using them really early to try and catch the right day, which ultimately meant spending loads of money.
-I stopped using them after a year and aside from a scan with a private consultant in November 2016 which showed I had ovulated at the time, bar this one confirmation I had no idea what was going on in there every month (hellooooo, anything?!)
-Because of this and because I simply wasn’t getting pregnant, I felt I could do with some help in this department, so towards the end of last year I found myself looking at devices I could buy that would help me pinpoint ovulation.
+I stopped using them after a year and aside from a scan with a private consultant in 2016 which showed I had ovulated at the time, bar this confirmation I had no idea what was going on in there every month (hellooooo, anything?!)
+Because of this and because I simply wasn’t getting pregnant, I felt I could do with some help in this department.
+So towards the end of last year I found myself looking at devices I could buy, that would help me pinpoint ovulation.

 For some reason, when things weren’t working as easily as we had hoped in trying for a second baby, I always had it in my head that we would try IVF.
 But I’ve no idea why this thought was in there?
 Why did I think this?
 Perhaps because I know a lot of people who have had it and it’s worked, perhaps because I follow lots of people on Social Media who have been through it.
-Maybe that’s the reason it was already implanted in my mind.
-Definitely one thing I was considering it was because of my age – there is something akin to doom when you are a woman nudging 40 in the fertility world, think flashing klaxons going off, warning of your ovaries about to shut down.
-Ultimately however if I am honest, deep down, I thought IVF was the answer to our problems.
+Maybe that’s why it was already implanted in my mind.
+Definitely one reason I’m sure I was considering it, was because of my age – there is something akin to doom when you are a woman nudging 40 in the fertility world, think flashing klaxons going off, warning of your ovaries about to shut down.
+Ultimately, however, if I am honest, deep down I thought that IVF was the answer to our problems.
 I thought it was going to be the easy route to getting what we wanted.